turrrbina/BeamMP-discord-status/README.md

 ![server-info](./img/server-info-3.png)

+# INSTALLATION

+ a) use pterodactyl egg above (coming soon)

+ b) run directly
     what you need python wise:
     `pip install py-cord toml`

 # HOW TO USE: